AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/entry.md

 I flopped on my bed and I tried to dream.
 Tried to fall asleep but the silence of the room did not come.
 And I had to go about my day.
 I wanted the day to end so badly but it dragged on and on until it was time for lights out and I eagerly pulled my blankets over my head and blocked out all the sounds of my roommates snoring.
 I needed to see him.
 But I was awake for hours trying to sleep.

 When I finally drifted into the darkness I was relieved to see the room - the same as it always was with it's white walls and wooden floor.
-The relief was replaced with my self-defacing whispers of the dream.
-There were blocks stacked neatly in bins and I pulled them out.
-The whispers got louder.
+The relief was replaced with my self-defacing whispers of the dream - my self-worth echoed in each whisper.
+There were blocks stacked neatly in bins and I pulled them out as the whispers got louder.
 "Monster."

 I looked around for the voice, "Who's there?"

 But no one answered.
 I saw no one.
 The single word drifted on the air even as I tried to ignore it.
 "Monster."
 I stacked the blocks.
 "Monster."
 Each block I placed spelled out the same word.
 "Monster."
 Everywhere was monster.